 As a mentor, you are responsible for:

-- the registration of your teams and individual participants
+- The registration of your teams and individual participants

-- coordination of your participants attendance at the event
+- Coordination of your participant's attendance at the event

-- training, support and supervision of your participants
+- Training, support and supervision of your participants

-- distribution of any prizes to your participants
+- Distribution of any prizes to your participants.

 To register participating individuals and teams from your school, you'll need to complete a simple online registration process.
-To start, you'll need to logon using an existing account or create a new account using your email and password (this will be made available on June 17th).
+To start, you'll need to login using an existing account or create a new account using your email and password (this will be made available on June 17th).

 Step 1.
 Enter mentor contact details